nmarus/docker-swarm-ansible/README.md

 Gluster is a Distributed Filesystem to allow shared persistent storage volumes across Docker Swarm Cluster.
 This is used as an alternative to NFS or other shared storage technologies for simplicity and minimal hardware footprint.
 This example will install the Gluster Storage Plugin for Docker.

 #### Traefik
 Traefik is a Layer 7 Router that automatically discovers services in Docker Swarm and routes traffic to the appropriate container(s) in the cluster.
 Similar to the functionality provided by Docker EE UCP with Interlock.
 The nice thing about Traefik is that it integrates into the Docker Swarm API and will dynamically create the Layer 7 routes based on labels you add to you containers or services.
-There is no administrative action in traefik itself.
+There is no administrative action in Traefik itself.

 #### Portainer
 Portainer is a web UI for managing Docker Swarm.
 Functionality is similar to Docker EE UCP but provides more features and is an open source project.